AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/build-environment-details.md

 >
 >Although Cloud Manager does not define a specific version of the `jacoco-maven-plugin`, the version used must be at least `0.7.5.201505241946`.

-### HTTPS Maven Repositories {#https-maven}
+## HTTPS Maven Repositories {#https-maven}

-Cloud Manager release 12.2023.0 updated the build environment to Maven 3.8.8.
+Cloud Manager [release 2023.10.0](help/implementing/cloud-manager/release-notes/2023/2023-10-0.md) began a rolling update to the build environment (completing with release 2023.12.0), which included an update to Maven 3.8.8.
 A significant change introduced in Maven 3.8.1 was a security enhancement aimed at mitigating potential vulnerabilities.
 Specifically, Maven now disables all insecure `http://*` mirrors by default, as outlined in the [Maven release notes.](http://maven.apache.org/docs/3.8.1/release-notes.html#cve-2021-26291)

 As a result of this security enhancement, some users may face issues during the build step, particularly when downloading artifacts from Maven repositories that use insecure HTTP connections.